-After a diagnosis of AML, you will likely have other tests.
-These tests help your healthcare providers learn more about your leukemia.
-The test results help your healthcare providers decide the best ways to treat the leukemia.
+After a diagnosis of acute myeloid leukemia (AML), you will likely have other tests.
+These tests help your healthcare providers learn more about your leukemia and how to treat it.
 Some tests can also help show if treatment is working.
+Or they can look for signs that the leukemia might be coming back.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 The tests you may have can include:

 This procedure takes about 10 to 20 minutes.
 First, a small area in your lower back is numbed with a local anesthetic.
 A needle is put between the bones of the lower back, into the spinal canal.
 This is the area around the spinal cord.
 You may feel brief pain while the needle is inserted.
 A small amount of cerebrospinal fluid (CSF) is removed.
 CSF is the fluid that bathes the brain and spinal cord.
 The CSF is sent for testing to check for leukemia cells.
 This test is not always done in people with AML.
 It may be done if you have symptoms possibly caused by the spread of AML to the brain and spinal cord.

 Blood may be taken to test in a lab.
 Blood tests can measure the numbers of the different types of cells in your blood, such as white blood cells and platelets.
 The levels of these should return to normal if your treatment is working.